 Use Amazon as Master Source for DEAR Products

-If this option is enabled, if a product has been changed or updated in Amazon, the linked product in DEAR will be changed to match upon catalog download.
-Product changes in DEAR can include changed price, name, weight, length, pictures, and other data (except SKU) based on the product data downloaded from Amazon.
+If this option is enabled, if a product has been changed or updated in Amazon, the linked product in DEAR will be changed to match upon catalogue download.
+Product changes in DEAR can include the changed price, name, weight, length, pictures and other data (except for SKU) based on the product data downloaded from Amazon.
 Be aware!
 Turning on this feature can damage your product data in DEAR.

 Update Stock Levels in Amazon

 You may choose to disable automatic stock level update in Amazon performed by DEAR at the time available product quantity changes in DEAR.
 This may be useful if you are managing stock levels in Amazon manually and do not want DEAR to change it.
 Please ensure you have the correct stock quantities entered in DEAR before you turn on this option as these values will override the stock quantities in Amazon.